“What do I need to know about setting up a family trust?”

 These questions and more are routinely asked about special needs disability trusts for people of all ages.
-Trusts can be complicated subjects, and it is our goal at AFT to supply you with the guidance and support you need to make an informed decision about the continued care of your loved one.
+Trusts can be complicated subjects, and Alabama Family Trust’s goal is to supply you with the guidance and support you need to make an informed decision about the continued care of your loved one.

 Browse through these frequently-asked questions for setting up a family trust, or check out one of the pages dedicated to disability trusts, trusts for children, and elderly trusts for more information.

 What types of trusts does Alabama Family Trust administer?